unbeatablesites/one_week_python/README.md

 # one_week_python
-I'll be learning python this week
+I'll be learning python this week.

+Things like what is the difference between Java and Python.